cston/csharplang/proposals/better-collection-conversion.md

 static void F3(params byte[] args) { }
 ```

 The second change, disallowing numeric conversions between element types in the existing rules, is a breaking change.
-But the break only affects pairs of overloads where the containing collection types are distinct and a combination of `ReadOnlySpan<>` and `Span<>`, or a span type and an array or array interface, and where the element types are distinct numeric types. *Are there any such cases in the BCL?*
+But the break only affects pairs of overloads where the containing collection types are distinct and a combination of `ReadOnlySpan<>` and `Span<>`, or a span type and an array or array interface, and where the element types are distinct numeric types.

+Workarounds for the breaking change:
+- Explicit casting the collection expression argument
+- Add `[OverloadResolutionPriority]` to the preferred method

+*Are there any APIs in the BCL affected by the numeric conversion break?*

 ## Alternatives